The Forest Tawi

 Efficient use of natural and renewable resources is what we strive for.

 The smoke produced by ordinary fires is predominately unburnt volatiles – wasted energy.
-Every Tawi burns almost all the smoke it produces, making it an extremely efficient stove.
+Every Tawi burns almost all the smoke it produces, making it an extremely efficient stove with three distinct cooking surfaces.
 We show you how to demonstrate this graphically to your students by switching the smoke burning part of the stove off and on.
 The Forest Tawi is designed to burn small sticks, twigs, ‘brash’, off-cuts, and pruning waste.
 As long as it is dry wood, it can be used as fuel.
 Burning wood that would otherwise be discarded means your fuel source is environmentally friendly and sustainable.

 The Forest Tawi has three sizeable and distinct cooking surfaces; a top wood-gas burner, a hotplate and a grill.
 This makes it a very versatile stove.